Ryan Giggs’ ex ‘screamed in pain’ during sister’s 999 call, court hears

 He was arrested again following allegations made by Emma Greville.

-Giggs told the officer that Kate Greville would say he attacked her.

-As Giggs was led from his property to the police van, he asked the officer: “Is the puppy going to stay here?”

-Giggs denies the allegations of assaults and also denies an accusation that he used controlling and coercive behaviour against Kate Greville between August 2017 and November 2020.
+Giggs denies the allegations and also denies an accusation that he used controlling and coercive behaviour against Kate Greville between August 2017 and November 2020.